iffybooks/router-hack-day/atlas-media-openwrt/install-openwrt-on-atlas-media-router.md

 <img title="" src="images/6de9ab2666529d68a3c30a699e372956c9434236.png" alt="Screenshot from 2023-07-13 13-35-25.png" width="644" data-align="center">

-• Change your router's local IP address to avoid conflicts.
+• If your home router (or something else) is using the IP address 192.168.1.1, you'll need to change your router's LAN IP address.
+Change the IP address to 192.168.1.X, where X is a number <= 255, but not 1.

-[...]
+Details at the following URL: https://openwrt.org/docs/guide-user/network/openwrt_as_routerdevice

 • Before reassembling your router's case, you may want to drill holes in it to provide access to the ground and Rx pins in case you want to re-flash the firmware later.